-If your iPhone or iPad is running slow, there are a number of steps that can be taken to improve the overall speed and performance of your slow iPhone or iPad.
+If your iPhone is running slow, there are a number of steps that can be taken to improve the overall speed and performance of your slow iPhone.

 How to Speed Up Slow iPhone?

 It is not uncommon to notice a drop in speed and overall performance of iPhone or iPad after a certain period of use.

-This usually happens due to accumulation of junk files, expired or corrupted cache files, background running Apps and various other reasons.
+This usually happens due to accumulation of junk files, expired or corrupted cache files, background running Apps and other reasons.

 You should notice a significant improvement in speed and overall performance of your iPhone after implementing tips as provided below.

 1. Power OFF and Restart

 Powering OFF iPhone and turning it back ON is a quick way to free up RAM and improve the performance of your mobile device.